Izzo Alex Duetto IV Plus Review: The Most Underrated Dual Boiler?

 You’re not into specialty coffee – If you prefer to pull shots with the same reliable espresso blend day after day, there’s really no need to spend the extra cash on a dual boiler espresso machine with PID like the Izzo Alex Duetto.
 Instead, look into a high-end heat exchanger espresso machine.
 For example, the Giotto model from Rocket or the ECM Technika.

 You’re buying for a commercial coffee shop – The Izzo Alex Duetto may be prosumer grade, but it’s not rated for commercial use.
-If you’re buying for a cafe, small or large, check out our favorite La Cimbali machines.
-Or if you have a bigger budget, take a look at the stunning Kees van der Westen machines (6).
+If you’re buying for a cafe, small or large, check out our favourite La Cimbali machines.
+Or, if you have a bigger budget, take a look at the stunning Kees van der Westen machines (6).

 You don’t make a lot of milk drinks – Lattes and cappuccinos not your thing?
 Then don’t waste money on the Alex Duetto dual boiler espresso machine or even a heat exchanger.
 Get a high-end single boiler espresso machine instead.
 Izzo makes a single boiler version, the Izzo Alex, or consider the much-raved-about ECM Classika.